EifelMaar/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * activity_y : bind of df_y_train and df_y_test

 ## 3. Extract relevant data
+Filter and create a vector of only mean and standard deviation
 * dataSet_x : at the end of this step, dataSet will only contain mean and std variables

 ## 4. Changing Column label of dataSet